 How objective are you able to interpret your reading?

-When reviewing ourselves, our lives and our emotions, it’s important to understand information that comes our way from a perspective that does not consider our biases.
+When reviewing ourselves, our lives, and our emotions, it’s important to understand information that comes our way from a perspective that does not consider our biases.

 For example; would completing a reading about your immediate romantic future following a difficult separation from a romantic partner allow you to see an outcome that is not rooted in negative emotions?

 If you are currently angry with a loved one, will you read your cards openly enough to view all sides of a situation?
-I wrote an article about cleansing between readings, can help you get centered before a reading.
+I wrote an article about cleansing between readings, which can help you get centered before a reading.

-There will always be some subjective when reading the Tarot, but this is especially so when reading cards for ourselves.
+There will always be some subjectivity when reading the Tarot, but this is especially so when reading cards for ourselves.
 Do your best to remain in a mindset that is open and consider things that are in your control to reduce bias and unhelpful reactions.